AntonTheDev/JSONModelKit/README.md

 }
 ```
 Run the build script once **⌘+B**. and you will see that it generated the following files in the output directory.
 This will also be reflected in the Project structure within the **Model** group

+**NOTE: Every time a new mapping configurations is added, the first following will always be canceled by Xcode, and need to be run again.
+This is due to the project file changing in the middle of a build, since a new file is added.
+If no new mapping is added, it will build as usual**

 <p align="center">
 <img align="center"  src="https://github.com/AntonTheDev/JSONModelKit/blob/dev/documentation/readme_assets/genrerated_folder_structure.png?raw=true" width="286" height="196" />